manjeetsingh10/Order_cart_assignment/README.md

-The api exposes one end point **GetListOfAssignedVehicles**, which returns a list of Vehicles which will deliver the order given in as input. to access the endpoing, make a **POST REQUEST** at the following URL if running locally.
+The api exposes one end point **GetListOfAssignedVehicles**, which returns a list of Vehicles which will deliver the order given in as input. to access the endpoint, make a **POST REQUEST** at the following URL if running locally.
   **localhost:8081/cart/3**. where **3** is the slot number and **/cart** triggers the api.

   The body to be sent should be of the following format: